 See Related: Best Things to do in Munster, Germany

 Address: Talstraße 300, 40822 Mettmann, Germany

 The Neanderthal Museum is a museum located in Talstraße 300, 40822 Mettmann, Germany.
-It is located in the site first discovered by a man as the Neanderthal in Neandertal.
+It is located on the site first discovered by a man the Neanderthal in Neandertal.
 The museum displays collections that center around the evolution of man.

 The Neanderthal Museum was built based on a design by Zamp Kelp, Julius Krauss, and Arno Brandlhuber in the year 1996.
 This resultant design arrived as a result of a completion held in 1993, where very skilled architects participated (a total of 130) in rendering their proposed designs in the competition.